SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 Each of the StochasticDiffEq.jl solvers come with a linear interpolation.

 - `EM`- The Euler-Maruyama method.
+Strong Order 0.5 in the Ito sense.
+- `EulerHeun` - The Euler-Heun method.
+Strong Order 0.5 in the Stratonovich sense.
-- `RKMil` - An explicit Runge-Kutta discretization of the strong Order 1.0 Milstein method.
+- `RKMil` - An explicit Runge-Kutta discretization of the strong Order 1.0 (Ito) Milstein method.
-- `SRA` - The strong Order 2.0 methods for additive SDEs due to Rossler.
-Not yet implemented.
+- `SRA` - The strong Order 2.0 methods for additive Ito and Stratonovich SDEs due to Rossler.
   Default tableau is for SRA1.
-- `SRI` - The strong Order 1.5 methods for diagonal/scalar SDEs due to Rossler.
+- `SRI` - The strong Order 1.5 methods for diagonal/scalar Ito SDEs due to Rossler.
   Default tableau is for SRIW1.
 - `SRIW1` - An optimized version of SRIW1.
-Strong Order 1.5.
+Strong Order 1.5 for diagonal/scalar Ito SDEs.
 - `SRA1` - An optimized version of SRIA1.
-Strong Order 2.0.
+Strong Order 2.0 for additive Ito and Stratonovich SDEs.

 For `SRA` and `SRI`, the following option is allowed: